Inspired by early 19th century history.

 The British Navy kit provides an alternative TKL Mods kit using the same primary mod color as French Indigo, but with a more mainstream approach to modifier legends.
 Its primary mod colors are the same as French Indigo, and it is compatible with the French Indigo Numpad kit for full-size boards.

-The British Navy kit is intentionally slimmer than the other TKL mods kits on offer and does not provide the same range of compatibility; its pricing will reflect this.
+The British Navy kit is intentionally slimmer than the other TKL mods kits on offer and does not provide the same range of compatibility; it is also priced lower than other TKL mod kits.

 Non-ortholinear 40% keyboards (e.g. Minivan) will require a Forties kit, available in French Indigo and Russian Green.

 Ergodox, Boardwalk, Sol, and similar boards with 1.5u side modifiers will require an Ergo Mods kit, here provided with the most common legends by row (as per survey data) along with accent-colored novelties for a greater level of customization.
-The Ergo Mods kit is available in French Indigo and Russian Green.
+Ergo Mods kits are available in French Indigo and Russian Green.

 Mod Kits By Uniform